TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

    will have realtime priority.
    You should almost never use REALTIME_PRIORITY_CLASS, because this interrupts system threads that manage mouse input, keyboard input, and background disk flushing.
-This class can be appropriate for applications that "talk" directly to hardware or that perform brief tasks that should have limited interruptions.
+This kundi can be appropriate for applications that "talk" directly to hardware or that perform brief tasks that should have limited interruptions.

    .. versionadded:: 3.7